awsdocs/aws-codebuild-user-guide/doc_source/setting-up.md

 1. On the **Create Policy** page, choose **JSON**\.

-1. For the JSON Policy, type the following, and then choose **Review Policy**:
+1. For the JSON policy, enter the following, and then choose **Review Policy**:

    ```
    {